Applying to LHU

 High school transcript

-*Home schoolers: A transcript of all secondary level course work from a state/commonwealth recognized home education diploma program or your home school district or a General Equivalency Diploma (GED) and samples of all secondary level course work completed.
+Students must have their official high school transcript sent directly to the Office of Admissions.
+Home schooled students must have a transcript of all secondary level course work from a state/commonwealth recognized home education diploma program or your home school district or a General Equivalency Diploma (GED) and samples of all secondary level course work completed.
 For information on home school accrediting agencies, click on the following links Pennsylvania Department of Education or Pennsylvania Home Educators Association.

 OTHER LINKS OF INTEREST:

 - Apply to return for a second degree at LHU

 - Graduated from high school and took classes elsewhere?
 Visit our transfer page

 - Not a US citizen?
 Learn how to apply as an international student